portapps/borderless-gaming-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Borderless Gaming, or any of its subsidiaries or its affiliates.
-The official Borderless Gaming website can be found at https://github.com/Codeusa/Borderless-Gaming.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Borderless Gaming™, or any of its subsidiaries or its affiliates.

+The official Borderless Gaming™ website can be found at https://github.com/Codeusa/Borderless-Gaming.

-The name Borderless Gaming® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Borderless Gaming™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Borderless Gaming portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Borderless Gaming™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/borderless-gaming-portable/

 ## How can I help ?